EdTech Platform Engineering · WordPress

 Multilingual rollouts

-New market launches with localised content structures, language-switching built without plugin sprawl, and bilingual CMS editorial workflows your content team can operate without technical support.
+New market launches with localised content structures, language-switching built into the CMS, and bilingual editorial workflows your content team can operate without technical support.
 We have shipped .at, .ch, and .nl alongside a bilingual Dutch/English deployment in a single engagement.

 Integrations & automation